Sand Rivers Selous

 Selous Game Reserve, Tanzania

 Sand Rivers is situated in the Northern part of the Selous Game Reserve, on the banks of the Rufiji River.
-The lodge is at the center of many diverse habitats - from gorges to open plains, woodland to lakes.
+The lodge is at the centre of many diverse habitats - from gorges to open plains, woodland to lakes.